jackphillipsjmu/dnd/notes/campaign_notes-Tomb_of_Annihilation.md

 ## Grungus Amongus
 - While everyone rests a bunch of humanoid frogs (Grung Frogs, around 3 feet tall) descends upon the camp.
-- We can't hear or see much due to the heavy rain and the darkness so Pan's cries of attack fall on deaf ears.
+- We can't hear or see much due to the heavy rain and the darkness so Pan's warning's fall on deaf ears.
 - Luckily, the Frogs miss most of us, except Skogur, who is whittled down to 1 HP but is soon brought back into fighting shape.
 - Pan fails to light a tree on fire and kill one of the froggy freshes
-- As the frogs jump between the trees Waaka nuts are knocked down and start to illuminate the camp.
+- As the frogs jump between the trees Waaka nuts are knocked down and start to illuminate the camp because they will produce light!
 - Vicious strikes on the frogs fall like the pouring rain now that everyone can see.
 - Leader/General Froggo is a poisonous bastard and gives us some trouble but eventually combat is over and we're all still in one piece.